If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 In modern slang, tweaking usually means:

-- Acting irrationally
+- Acting irrationally or unusually

-- Overreacting to a situation
+- Overreacting to something

-- Being overly emotional or dramatic
+- Being overly anxious, stressed, or paranoid

 Simple Definition